ARGUMENTATION STUDIES:

 Frans H. van Eemeren & Rob Grootendorst, 2004, A Systematic Theory of Argumentation – The Pragma-Dialectical Approach.

-Since 1986, every four years, a reference conference on argumentation is organized in Amsterdam.
-The series of Proceedings propose an up to date vision of the discipline (van Eemeren & al. (1987, 1991, 1995, 1999, 2003, 2006, 2010).
+Since 1986, a reference conference on argumentation is organized has been held in Amsterdam every four years.
+The series of proceedings proposes an up-to-date vision of the discipline (van Eemeren & al. (1987, 1991, 1995, 1999, 2003, 2006, 2010).

-3.5 The Informal Logic trend
+3.5 The Informal Logic Trend

 Howard Kahane, 1971, Logic and Contemporary Rhetoric The Use of Reason in Everyday Life.

-Ralph H. Johnson & J. Anthony Blair, 1977, Logical Self Defense.
+Ralph H. Johnson & J. Anthony Blair, 1977, Logical Self-Defense.

 Ralph H. Johnson, 1996, The Rise of Informal Logic.